Difficulty passing urine after pelvic radiotherapy

 Pelvic radiotherapy can sometimes cause the urethra to become narrow.
 This can make it more difficult to pass urine.
 This narrowing is caused by scar tissue.
 It is called a urethral stricture.

-Small strictures can be treated by passing tubes through the urethra to widen (dilate) it.
-This can be done under a general or local anaesthetic.
-Sometimes it may need to be repeated.
+- Urethral dilatation – this is where tubes are passed through the urethra to widen (dilate) it.
+You may have this treatment under a general or local anaesthetic.
+It may need to be repeated.

-During a urethrotomy, the surgeon passes a tube with a light on the end (cystoscope) into the urethra.
-This lets them make small cuts to widen the urethra.
+- Urethrotomy – this is where the surgeon passes a tube with a light on the end (a cystoscope) into the urethra.
+Small cuts are made to widen the urethra.
 You may have a catheter for a couple of days to let the urethra heal.

 Related pages